-The bridge is approximately 257m long and includes a steel truss main span 200m long.
-The work also involves the construction of approaches and connections to existing local roads.
-The scope of works involves the supply, delivery, and installation of all fabricated steel components is in accordance with the Shared Path Bridge over Nepean Bridge drawings and specifications including the following components:
+The bridge is approximately 257 metres long and includes a steel truss main span 200 metres long.
+The work also involved the construction of approaches and connections to existing local roads.
+The scope of works involved the supply, delivery, and installation of all fabricated steel components is in accordance with the Shared Path Bridge over Nepean Bridge drawings and specifications, including:

-- Supply & Fabrication of temporary works tube cradles and testing rig apparatus
+- supply and fabrication of temporary works tube cradles and testing rig apparatus

-- Partial trial assembly of 3 bays at a time, total length of 3 Bays is circa.
-75m
+- partial trial assembly of three bays at a time (total length of three bays is circa.
+75 metres)

-It will have the largest uninterrupted span of any pedestrian bridge in Australia, at 200m long.
+It has the largest uninterrupted span of any pedestrian bridge in Australia, at 200m long.

 To view a video update please watch below.